fmadore/IWAC-overview/README.md

 ### Debug Panel

-A visual debug panel is available in the application:
+A visual debug panel is available in the application during development:

 - Click the 🐞 button in the bottom-right corner to open the debug panel
 - Or press `Ctrl+Shift+D` to toggle the panel